DataWraith/utility-belt/README.md

 - Grid2D class
   - TODO Ability to 'fold' grids like pieces of paper (along or, between two columns)
+  - TODO: "Replicate" function that repeats a grid n-by-m times

 ### Search for combinatorial optimization